directus/directus/.changeset/afraid-games-double.md

 '@directus/app': patch
 ---

-Fix kanban layout layoutOptions props type definition
+Fixed display error when selecting kanban layout for the first time